Destin Plastic Surgery

 Combining a nimble intellect with compassion and empathy, Dr. William Burden embodies the ideal traits of a plastic surgeon.
 Since establishing Destin Plastic Surgery east of Pensacola, Florida, Dr. Burden has remained a visionary and innovator, using his experience and training to adapt top-of-the-line technology for the benefit of his patients.
 At the same time, he's a down-to-earth, devoted family man who coaches youth basketball and is a hands-on dad.
 He's creative, possessing a sense of aesthetics that comes naturally, and, at his core, he's a people person.

-"You go into medicine because you like engaging people, says Dr. Burden, a board-certified plastic surgeon whose practice serves Panama City, Tallahassee, and Northwest Florida at large.
+"You go into medicine because you like engaging people," says Dr. Burden, a board-certified plastic surgeon whose practice serves Pensacola, Panama City, Tallahassee, and Northwest Florida at large.
 "You have to enjoy making those connections.
 You should consider helping others a privilege and a responsibility."

 As a high school student, you were chosen to participate in special anatomy classes.
 Were you already thinking about becoming a doctor at that point?